AFTRS currently welcomes international students for the Master of Arts Screen course only.

 Minimum English Language Proficiency Requirements

-English language proficiency test results must be valid within 2 years.
+English language proficiency test results must be valid within 2 years at time of submission of your application.
 You should retake the English proficiency test if you last took the test more than 2 years ago.

 Student visa applications can only be made once you have received a Confirmation of Enrolment (CoE) from AFTRS.